 When it comes to data security, one key area that cannot be overlooked is when an electronic device reaches the end of its life cycle.
-During the course of it’s life, using security measures such as firewalls and virus protections is a well known way to keep data secure.
-However, less people consider keeping data secure once an electronic device has reached the end of its life cycle.
-Two popular ways to handle devices at the end of the life cycle is e-waste recycling and data destruction.
+During its life, using security measures such as firewalls and virus protection is a popular way to keep data secure.
+However, fewer people consider keeping data safe once an electronic device has reached the end of its life cycle.
+Two favorite ways to handle devices at the end of the life cycle is e-waste recycling and data destruction.
 Read on to find out more!

-When you recycle your ewaste, there’s a chance that you will be reusing the hard drive.
+When you recycle your e-waste, there’s a chance that you will be reusing the hard drive.
 If this is the path that your company will follow, it means that the hard drive will be wiped instead of physically destroyed.
-When a hard drive is wiped, it undergoes a process where the data is written over a number of times until the original data is unrecoverable.
+When a hard drive is wiped, it undergoes a process where the data is written over several times until the original data is unrecoverable.
 After this process, the hard drive can once again be reused.
 Recycling old hard drives in this way can help the environment and lower the demand for new devices to be created.
-Although wiping a hard drive means that it can be reused, it also does leave a small chance that the information originally saved on the hard drive might be recoverable but you should check with your recyler to see which method they use.
+Although wiping a hard drive means that it can be reused, it also does leave a small chance that the information initially saved on the hard drive might be recoverable, but you should check with your recycler to see which method they use.